Can a Joint Owner of a Property Force a Sale?

 6. Get the Appraisal

 The partition process won’t start till receiving the appraisal from the judge.
 Then the judge will allow appointing a real estate agent.
-They will look for the property and determine the value.
+They will look for the property and determine its value.
 The value will be filed and the court will take a record of that.

 7. Selling and Division